1MansiS/JavaCrypto/ReadMe.md

 This module has support for performing:

-* symmetric encryption/decryption,
+* symmetric encryption/decryption using AES-GCM and ChaCha20-Poly1305 crypto schemes,
 * computing message digests,
-* sender and receiver components of Message Authentication Code (MAC)
+* Computing Message Authentication Code
-* Signing and Verifying Digital Signatures
+* Signing and Verifying Digital Signatures using edward curves or EDDSA mechanism using NIST curves
-* Password Storage
+* Computing hashes using Key Derivation function PBKDF2

 `SecureCryptoMicroservice` showcases, in most simplistic way on how to use JavaCryptoModule.
 It should be thought as any kind of service for e.g. lambda, monolithic application, microservice etc which would need some cryptographic work.